Contents of a basic rope suspension kit

 A marlinspike – useful for untying jammed knots and also fun as a sensation play implement.

-Additional supplies for being in rope:
+Additional supplies for being in rope

 Something to drink (water, Gatorade, Pedialyte, coconut water)

-A blanket or robe
+A blanket or a robe

 Band-Aids.
 These are helpful from both a tying and being-tied perspective—Shay commonly catches hangnails on her rope and finds herself bleeding while tying.